What you need to know to conduct animal research:

 - Take an IACUC training session (2.5 hours) and work with your lab to develop a training plan on how you will learn to conduct procedures on the protocols you will be working on.
 You may not handle animals until you are listed on an approved protocol.

 - Take an orientation in the animal facility where you will be working.

 - Complete the Facility Access Form.
 The facility access form will not be approved by our Operations Manager unless the previous steps have been completed.

 After your protocol is approved, the principal investigator must:

-- Submit an Amendment/Addendum and receive approval before making any changes to an approved animal use protocol.
+- Submit an amendment in Topaz Elements and receive approval before making any changes to an approved animal use protocol.

-- Submit an Annual Review Form at least two months before the anniversary of your protocol approval.
+- Submit an Interim Review form in Elements at least two months before the anniversary of your protocol approval.
 Do the same thing two months before the anniversary of the second year of your protocol.
 If you fail to submit your annual review form in time, the IACUC will ask you to halt your research.